Kmakj/Technology-Notes/README.md

 }
 ```

-Such functions are called **pure** because they do not attempt to change their inputs, and always return the same result for the same inputs.
+Such functions are called **"pure"** because they do not attempt to change their inputs, and always return the same result for the same inputs.

 In contrast, this function is impure because it changes its own input: